 - Morning of procedure, take blood pressure and/or heart medications with a sip of water unless told otherwise.

 - You will not be allowed to drive after procedure so please arrange transportation.

-- Ask your doctor about discontinuing aspirin or blood thinners 7 days before procedure.
+- Ask your doctor about discontinuing aspirin or blood thinners seven days before procedure.

 - Tell the staff if you have NOT had lab work or are on any medication.

-Below: Transcatheter Arterial Chemoembolization (TACE) for a Hepatocellular Carcinoma (liver cancer).
+Below: transcatheter arterial chemoembolization for a hepatocellular carcinoma (liver cancer).
 In the far left image, the catheter is visible as a thin black line at the bottom right of the image, near the spine.